forsythfuture/benefits-cliff-simulation/README.md

 ## Health Insurance

-Health insurance costs are calculated from the Consumer Expenditure Survey (US Bureau of Labor Statistics [BLS], 2021).
-The most recent data costs were regionally adjusted (South) and costs account for differences in spending by age in addition to household size.
+Health insurance costs are calculated from the Kaiser Family Foundation's Health Insurance Marketplace Calculator.
+By entering the prompts based on the household's profile, the monthly cost of a silver plan, without any financial help, in Forsyth County for 2022 is outputted.

 ## Transportation